shimspedy/sengov/content/states/nebraska/mike-moser/_index.md

 seo_title: "contact Senator Mike Moser"
 subheader:
      greeting: Contact Senator Mike Moser
      description: Mike Moser is an American politician and a member of the Republican Party and represents District 22.
 He was born on September 18, 1951, in Fremont, Nebraska.
-He is married to Jan Waak and they have three children: Maria, Anne, and Michelle.
 description: Contact Senator Mike Moser of Nebraska.
 Contact information for Mike Moser includes email address, phone number, and mailing address.
 image: mike-moser.jpeg
 video: